skip to content

 She is a professor at the Phonetics lab in Cologne.
 Her main research interest lies in the area of Experimental Phonetics, focusing on the interplay between speech motor control and prosodic patterns in speech.
 She uses various kinematic and acoustic measurement techniques to capture speech patterns in typical and atypical speech.

+Dr. med.
 Hannah Jergas

 She is a clinician scientist currently working as a postdoctoral fellow after having joined the group for her MD thesis in 2017.
 She is interested in understanding how to improve speech outcomes for patients with parkinson's disease and other movement disorders.